An Easy “On the Go” Tool for Helping to Tell the Story of an Educational Adventure Tour

 How Interpretive Are Your Park Store Products?

-During a visit to a National Park last summer I overheard a family refer to the products in the park store as “weak.”
+During a visit to a National Park last summer, I overheard a family refer to the products in the park store as “weak.”
 Looking at the shelves filled with plastic mementos and affixed logo items I knew what they meant, but still, I politely inquired.

 The family had attempted to find products that were emotionally meaningful instead they found trinkets.
 Such products did not represent the visit they had just experienced.
 Over the past several days the family had shared a rare extended weekend together in one of America’s most beautiful locations.
 During their last hour in the park, they wanted to buy something that helped “connect” them to their enjoyable family experience, but they found nothing that expressed a strong emotional connection.
 Their final moments in the park would end on a lackluster note.
 Unfortunately, many parks or nature-related stores do not understand why customers buy.